ASSISTANT PSYCHOLOGIST INDUCTION AND TRAINING PROCESS

-APs will complete their initial induction training in both Highgate and Harley Street.
-On occasion, we may also complete some training sessions in other locations off site.
+APs will complete their initial induction training online.
+On occasion, we may also complete some training sessions in person (usually at Harley Street and at Highgate).
 Training sessions are run by a team of experienced educational psychologists, CBT practitioners, professional coaches and former doctoral course directors.

 All AP and SAP training sessions are open to EPs and Trainee Educational Psychologists (TEPs) currently supporting schools with EdPsychs' contacts.

 The AP induction programme is a professional training programme developed by a team of educational psychologists to allow APs to support EPs effectively in a school with an EdPsychs’ EP contract, rather than a programme of study.

 APs are expected to develop personally and professionally during their time with EdPsychs (which has a one-year minimum commitment) and each AP must work in a way that protects the company, the profession, the school, our client group and the AP themselves.

 This ongoing ethical, professional, compliance orientated 'safety first' approach runs through the entire functioning of a professional psychologist in independent practice and APs are also expected to maintain these standards of professional conduct (at BPS level) in their own work.